|Nutritional Guidelines (per serving)|

 And what could be easier—artichokes and sun-dried tomatoes can be popped out of a can and tossed on a plate of pasta to take a dish from ordinary and everyday to gourmet.
 To make this dish even more impressive, add the tiniest of a balsamic vinegar drizzle at the end, use roasted red peppers instead of fresh, and swap freshly made pasta for the dried boxed kind.

-Sautee the minced garlic in olive oil for 1 to 2 minutes.
-Add the red peppers and allow to heat for another 1 to 2 minutes.
+Sauté the minced garlic in olive oil over medium heat until fragrant, about 30 seconds.
+Add the red bell pepper and allow to heat for another 1 to 2 minutes.

 Add the sun-dried tomatoes, artichoke hearts, olives, and basil and allow to cook until heated through, stirring frequently, for about 2 to 3 more minutes.
 Do not overcook, as you'll lose the good fresh flavor from the basil.

-It is important that the ingredients are drained well to avoid an oily or watery pasta dish.
-You can place the oil-packed sun-dried tomatoes on paper towels before adding, and gently pressing the artichoke hearts with a wooden spoon in a colander is a good way to remove the liquid.
+- Drain ingredients well to avoid a watery pasta dish.
+Place the oil-packed sun-dried tomatoes on a paper towel and gently press the artichoke hearts into a colander with a wooden spoon to remove the liquid.